HallaSurvivor/Blog/_posts/2022-06-27-quasicategories.md

 [homotopy equivalent][10] as simplicial sets.
 </div>

+This is great because it gives us a super concrete way of working with
+$\infty$ categories.

+In this framework, our categories literally are geometric objects!
+The category of simplicial sets is a topos, so it has as many nice constructions as we could want, and many of these preserve kan complexes and quasicategories.

+For instance, now functors are just continuous maps, limits and colimits of quasicategories can be computed as with geometric objects, exponentials give us functor quasicategories, and all of these work as well as we could hope.

+Because of this concreteness,
 Jacob Lurie's tomes on $\infty$-categories are primarily based on the language of quasicategories.
 But in the main post, we defined an
 $\infty$-category to be a category enriched in spaces...

 How can we reconcile these viewpoints?
 Is there a way for us to apply the machinery proven in Lurie's books to the hammock localization of a model category?
-Why have we given two seemingly unrelated definitions of an $\infty$-category in the first place?
+Is there some way for us to use these nice geometric definitions for computations involving quasicategories, and leverage them to understand the simplicial categories we've been talking about?
+Why have we given two seemingly unrelated definitions of an
+$\infty$-category in the first place?

-For answers to these questions and more, read on to the last post in this series[^2]!
+For answers to these questions and more, read on to the [last post][5] in this series[^2]!

 ---